grafeas/voucher/v2/cmd/voucher_server/README.md

 signer = "pgp"
 ```

-Then add keys to your ejson secrets file.
+Then add keys to your secrets file.
 [This is documented more completely
 in the Tutorial](TUTORIAL.md#generating-keys-for-attestation).

 #### Google KMS Keys